 Anthropology: language and culture, human evolution, archaeology

-Earning an interdisciplinary studies degree takes dedication and focus, particularly for students who choose to design a major themselves.
+Any degree program takes dedication and focus, particularly for students who choose to design a major themselves.
 You may need to put more effort toward planning your coursework compared to your peers in traditional majors who have a curriculum clearly laid out for them.

 However, with a little advanced planning and a lot of drive, you can pursue a tailored education that aligns with your goals.
 Your course of study will look more like the work you plan to do after graduation, too, as most careers demand knowledge and skills that cross into multiple areas.